 If you have consistently tithed on your gross income (i.e., before taxes and deductions), you have already tithed on the amount you contributed to Social Security over your lifetime.
 So, strictly speaking, you could say that you do not “owe” a tithe on your Social Security benefits, at least up to the point where you have received as much as you have put in.
 However, you would still “owe” a tithe on anything you receive after that.

 You are an employee.
 If you are employed by a company that you don’t own and tithed on your gross income, you would have contributed only HALF the money that went into the Social Security “trust” system because your employer had to pay the other half for you.
-That benefit is not included in your gross income, so it’s highly unlikely that you tithed on it.
+That benefit is not included in your gross income, so it’s doubtful that you tithed on it.

 A caveat to both of the above scenarios would be if you tithed on your net income (i.e., after taxes, including Social Security, Medicare, etc.) all your life.
 In that case, you should tithe on ALL your Social Security income since you did not tithe on it in the first place.